-The customer experience is a major lever for success within the insurance industry.
-As a result, insurance companies are making strides to enhance their customer experience by developing digital services that make it easier and more convenient to purchase insurance, managing policies, submit and track claims, and more.
+A great customer experience is a major lever for success within the insurance industry.
+As a result, insurance companies are making strides to enhance their customer experience by developing digital services that make it easier and more convenient to purchase insurance, manage policies, submit and track claims, and more.
 Nonetheless, there are a number of challenges that insurers face.

 Below, we highlight three customer experience challenges that insurance companies must overcome to succeed in today's competitive market.

 What Customer Experience Challenges do Insurers Face?

 Online shopping has changed consumer behavior and expectations.
 Today, people want to be able to research, explore, and purchase products and services across multiple channels including websites and apps.
 The same is true when it comes to the insurance industry where potential customers want the ability to research and purchase products and services online.

 To be specific, a recent survey conducted by Accenture revealed that more than 50% of the insurance customers have a preference for using digital channels when looking for product information or updating personal information with their insurer.
 Not surprisingly, additional research has shown that smartphone traffic to auto, home, and life insurance websites has increased by 84% over the past two years.